 As you change the time window with the slider controls, the time values in the Start Time and End Time text boxes display also change.
 When you finish adjusting the time slider controls, the corresponding new start and end time values define the selected time window in which you are choosing to view data.

 You have the option to apply a Data Source filter to a set of trace results to isolate the messages from specified Data Source providers that were used during data capture, as described in Filtering Data Sources.
 By combining a Data Source filter with a Time Filter, you can obtain a very narrowly focused set of results that drills down to a specific window of time in which data was captured by a specific Data Source.

 As you set the slider controls, Message Analyzer creates a Filter Expression in the background that will facilitate the time-filtering action.
 Note that you can manually specify time stamps in the Start Time and End Time text boxes; however, any time stamp that is outside the message collection time boundaries will create an erroneous Time Filter.

-After you set the time window configuration in the Quick Filtering dialog, you can apply the filter by clicking the Apply button in the dialog.
+After you set the time window configuration for a Time Filter as previously described, you can apply the filter by clicking the Apply button on the Time Filter panel.
 Message Analyzer responds by displaying only the messages that fall within the time window you specified.
-If you want to return to the unfiltered display of original message data, you can select the Remove command from the Quick Filter drop-down menu.
-If you want to apply the filter again, you can do so by selecting the Apply command from the Quick Filter drop-down menu.
-You can toggle back and forth between the filtered and unfiltered view configurations as many times as you want, as the values for the last time window that you set for a particular session viewer will persist until you change them.
+If you want to return to the unfiltered display of original message data, click the Remove button on the Time Filter panel.
+This action removes the effects of the previously applied Time Filter, but does not alter the time window configuration that you specified.
+If you want to reapply the Time Filter, you can do so by clicking the Apply button again on the Time Filter panel.
+You can toggle back and forth between the filtered and unfiltered view configurations as many times as you want, as the time window values that you set for a particular session viewer will persist until you change them.

-Note As you alternately apply and remove a Quick Filter configuration, you can observe the activation of session progress indicators in the Session Explorer tool window.
+As you alternately apply and remove a Time Filter configuration, you can observe the activation of session progress indicators in the Session Explorer Tool Window.